googleads/dfp-playground/README.md

 # DFP Playground

+**Important Notice:** This repository is now archived.
+It is no longer maintained by Google.
+It will remain published on GitHub as a read-only repository.

 This is a project that demonstrates the DoubleClick for Publishers (DFP) API to the open source community.
 It also demonstrates a working example of handling an OAuth2 web flow and good usage patterns of highly used services